The Work Room

 A thorough list of notable examples of book-length poems that challenge and expand the form.

-This class has 1 full and 2 partial scholarships available.
-To apply, please fill out this form by Friday, April 24.
+This class has 1 full and 1 partial scholarship available.
+To apply, please fill out this form by Friday, August 14.

 Manuscript Consultations & Private Mentorships